 The ultimate goal, of course, is to increase impressions to grow your engagement.
 Because, yes, while more impressions mean more eyes on your tweets, what you really want is to boost tweet engagement.
-(Tweet engagement = how many users interact with your tweets through likes, comments, retweets, link clicks, etc.)
+(Tweet engagement = how many users interact with your tweets (even old tweets) through likes, comments, retweets, link clicks, etc.)

 (Again, please note that tweet reach is not a native Twitter metric.
 If it were, or if it ever is, impressions should also be used as a gauge by which to increase your reach to both current and new potential followers.)

 But back to tweet engagement.
 The way to boost engagement begins with doubling, tripling, and quadrupling your impressions.
 Because, the more times your tweets are seen, the better your statistical chances of more conversations, retweets, search results, and other engagement that will serve your tweets to more people.
 More people, who will engage with your tweets – and, hopefully, with you.